Chris Rock and Bob

 Clinton and Bob

-Bob admits the role of DLANC may be a bit sluggish and that they may even need to “step it up” a bit, but making sure there’s enough services to go around for the entire population is a long process when it comes to asking for help from local government.
+Bob admits the role of DLANC may be a bit sluggish and that they may even need to “step it up” a bit, but making sure there are enough services to go around for the entire population is a long process when it comes to asking for help from local government.

 “Downtown doesn’t have enough.
 We can’t always rely on the government or what may take years to come from the Housing Authority or Department of Social Services.
 It’s everybody’s problem and we must work in conjunction to solve it.